jeffgillan/r-script-containerized/README.md

 # Plot the 2D raster CHM
 plot(CHM)

-#Write the the raster DTM out to the mounted volume on your local machine
+#Write the the raster CHM out to the mounted volume on your local machine
 writeRaster(CHM, filename="CHM.tif", format="GTiff", datatype='FLT4S', overwrite=TRUE)

 ```